 - Lifejacket, rain gear (pants, jacket, and boots)

 - Snacks consisting of smoked salmon, cheese, & crackers

 Duration: 4 hours.
 Tour times below are approximate:

-- 2 hours boat ride, unload on Orca Beach, guided nature walk and snack around campfire
+- 2 hours - boat ride, unload on Orca Beach, guided nature walk and snack around the campfire

 ADA Accessibility of Tour:

 - This tour is not wheelchair or limited mobility accessible.

 A Seahawk is a 24 person rigid, hulled, inflatable jet boat which allows you to have an exhilarating ride over to Betton Island and have the chance to see some great wildlife along the way.

 Do I have to go on the nature walk?

 You can feel free to stay on the beach if you like or participate in the walk which is less than a mile on flat maintained trail.